 Despite it being in the works for the best part of a decade, we still know next to nothing about it.
 Other than early tests involving a Lexus rigged with cameras and sensors driving about California, the rest is guesswork.

-However, after a trawl through the quirkiest official patents, we have a better idea of what the final product might look like from Apple, and also other tech giants that are capable of giving them a run for their money.
+So whilst it might be a while until the Apple Car is part of our car leasing offering, after a trawl through the quirkiest official patents, we have a better idea of what the final product might look like from Apple, and also other tech giants that are capable of giving them a run for their money.
 To plug the gap in details and fuel speculation, we’ve created our own virtual product reveal and imagined cars from Apple, Google and Samsung.

 Apple could revolutionise the car dashboard